genesys/bold360-mobile-docs-android/docs/chat-configuration/extra/chatcontroller.md

 ---

 ## Overview
+Bridging interface between the hosting App and the chat SDK.
+The ChatController defines the SDK APIs to enable hosting Apps to create and manage chats.
 {: .overview}

-## ChatController
+## How to use
-The SDK's API to manage chats.
-Create a `ChatController` instance to create, restore and interact with chats.
-Once chat needs to be closed, use the ChatController to do that.
-- The `ChatControler` is created via a builder, which can be configured with providers and listeners which defines the created chats behavior and interaction with the embedding App.
+The `ChatControler` is created with a builder class.
+The builder can be configured with providers and listeners, attached to the chats and and enables the hosting App to interact and react while the chat is in progress.
-- In order to close open chats use chatController.terminateChat() or chatController.endChat()
+The ChatController instance may be used for multiple chats creation.

+### Start chats
+Chats can be started with `startChat`, which defines a new chat, or with `restoreChat` that can be used to continue a previous ongoing chat.

+### End chats
+With the ChatController instance, the hosting App can end active chats.

+- Use `endChat`, to end the current active chat.
+  > Ending Live chat: If you don't want to display the postChat form activate this method with forceClose = true

+- Use `terminateChat`, to end **all** current active chats.
+  > Exp: Bot chat escalation to live chat, in order to close both active chats, the escalated and the bot source chat, use `chatController.terminateChat()`
+  Once the ChatController has no more active chats, it passes a `StateEvent.Idle`, to its attached `ChatEventListener` implementation.

+### Destruct and release
-- In order to release the ChatController's resources use `ChatController.destruct()`
+In order to release the ChatController's resources, use, and the instance itself, use `ChatController.destruct()`
-  - **Destruction of unneeded ChatController instance, is very important, in order to close and release open communication components.**
+Destructed `ChatController` instance can no longer be used to create/manage chats.
+Any usage attempt will end with `IllegalStateException`.

-  - ChatController destruction, releases resources and listeners, but does not ends the open chats.
-Ending of chat should be done by the embedding App.
+> ChatController destruction, releases resources and listeners, but does not ends the open chats.
+Ending of chat should be done by the embedding App prior destruction.
-  - Destructed `ChatController` can no longer be used to create chats, and throws an exception if one tries to.

-**To end current chat** use `chatcontroller.endChat` method.
-If you don't want to display the postChat form activate this method with forceClose = true, `chatController.endChat(true)`

-**To end All chats at once** use `chatController.terminateChat` method. this will end all active chats. an event will be passed to `onChatStateChanged` `StateEvent.ChatWindowDetached` indicating that chat fragment should be removed since we're no longer has an active chat.